matthewjrogers/matthewjrogers.github.io/_pages/home.md

 *****

 ### About Me
-On the personal side, I live with my wife and two cats in South Royalton, VT and enjoy a wide range of hobbies in my free time, from woodworking to bookbinding.
+On the personal side, I live with my wife and two cats in central Vermont and enjoy a wide range of hobbies in my free time, from woodworking to bookbinding.

 *****